MeanderingProgrammer/render-markdown.nvim/README.md

         -- Amount of padding to add around the language -- If a floating point value < 1 is provided it is treated as a percentage of the available window space language_pad = 0,
+        -- Whether to include the language name next to the icon language_name = true,
         -- A list of language names for which background highlighting will be disabled -- Likely because that language has background highlights itself disable_background = { 'diff' },